GeronimoChen/AIAI-Supernova/README.md

 ## To-Do Lists

-I have not formalized the code for the 3000-5200 Angstrom wavelength spectra, and the code for absolute luminosity predictions.
+I have not formalized the code for absolute luminosity predictions.
 Also, I didn't upload the template comparison code to estimate the galactic extinction effect yet.
 Maybe, I can launch a kaggle competition for it?
 Because I am not so sure my neural network structure is the finest-tuned, any weird network structures are welcomed.